Projeto-Pindorama/lemount/README.markdown

 ## Used By

-I've made thinking in it's usage at Copacabana OpenLinux, but in fact you can use it in any Linux box.
+I've made thinking in it's usage at [Copacabana Linux](http://copacabana.pindorama.dob.jp), but in fact you can use it in any Linux box.

+### Dependencies

+- Korn Shell 93;
+- Basic UNIX® utilities ([Heirloom NG](https://github.com/Projeto-Pindorama/heirloom-ng) works fine without verbosing enabled, at least for now);
+- Util-Linux.

 ## Acknowledgements